 Comacchio (Cmâc' in local dialect comacchiese) was born as a village of the lagoon and its insularity remained so until 1821, when it was built the embankment road that connects it to Ostellato.

-Under the landscape and historical is one of the major centers of the Po Delta.
+Under the landscape and historical is one of the major centers of the Po Delta Park.
 Originated about two thousand years ago, during its history it was subjected to the power of the Exarchate of Ravenna before, the Duchy of Ferrara in below, to return then to the part of the territories of the Pontifical State.

 The etymology of the name is uncertain (greek-latin cumaculum= "Small Wave"; "grouping dossi" in Etruscan).
 The foundation is attributed to the Etruscans, who were already allocated in the Po Delta.
 Near Comacchio was in fact the Etruscan town of Spina.